MAimmersivX/2013-11-14-woodshole/lessons/thw-git/local.md

 * can distribute/publish analysis code and workflows
 * archive or back up your thesis so when your laptop goes away, your thesis doesn't

-Today, we'll be using git.
-Git is an example of a distributed version control system, distinct from centralized version control systems.
-I'll make the distinction clear later, but for now, the table below will suffice.
+Git is an example of a distributed version control system, distinct in design from centralized version control systems.
+These are examples of the two types; they all have the same basic functionality, the only differences are in the details of how they are used.

 Version Control System Tool Options